elugens/hello-javascript/docs/general-javascript-questions/objects-the-basics/symbol-type.md

 ---

-### Symbol properties are hidden for a reason, but is there a way to copy all the properties including the symbolic ones?
+### Symbol properties get hidden for a reason, but is there a way to copy all the properties, including the symbolic ones?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Yes, symbolic properties can be cloned in an object by using Object.assign to copy both the string and symbol properties.
-This ensures that all the properties, strings, and symbols, are copied into the newly cloned object.
+  <div><strong>Interview Response:</strong> Yes, symbolic properties can be cloned in an object by using object.assign to copy both the string and symbol properties.
+This behavior ensures that all the properties, strings, and symbols, are copied into the newly cloned object.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />